-This article talks about 10 Ludo game rules that will help create a winning gameplay strategy.
+This article talks about 10 such fundamental rules to play Ludo, that will help create a winning gameplay strategy.
 We also highlight how the classic Ludo game rules are different from playing Ludo online.

 Playing Ludo online has gained popularity in recent times.
-The objective of the game remains the same, with some tweaks to the rules.
-Moreover, you can even win a chance to earn real money by playing Ludo online.
-One such app where you can play Ludo for free online and can win a chance to earn real cash is Zupee.
+The objective of the game remains the same, with some tweaks to the Ludo game rules.
+Moreover, you can even win a chance to win real money by playing Ludo online.
+One such app where you can play Ludo for free online and can stand a chance to win real cash is Zupee.

-Ludo Game Rules – Instructions to play the game
+Ludo Rules – Rules to play the game

 Ludo is a strategy board game with easy rules to understand.
 The game’s goal is to take all your 4 tokens into the ‘Home’ space.
 Sounds simple, right?